 An audition at Midwest Speaking Professionals helps members to assess the candidate’s proficiency as an advanced speaker and to learn more about the candidate as an individual.
 Our audition process allows us to learn about the candidate’s commitment, purpose and goals related to speaking professionally.

 The Audition Process

-- Attend a minimum of three (3) MSP meetings as a guest
+- Attend a minimum of two (2) MSP meetings as a guest

-- Participate in group speaker evaluations during those three meetings
+- Participate in group speaker evaluations during those two meetings

 - Apply to audition with the VP of Membership

 - The VP of Membership will schedule an audition